KaGaSi/project/Common/03-CommonUtilities.md

 > `<n_blocks>`
 > > number of blocks for binning analysis

-\todo Average: completely rewrite - especially remove requirement for number of lines on the first line of input file

-# BondLength utility {#BondLength}
+# BondLength utility — not extensively used or tested {#BondLength}

 BondLength utility calculates normalised distribution of bond length for specified molecule types.